jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 $ sum M_(i,z)^(A) = 0 $ <eq_96>

 The beam model can therefore be considered a simple physics-based method that can be applied analytically by engineers without numerical computational assistance.
-// ---------------------------------- here ---------------------------------- //
 One partial goal of the beam model is to determine support forces.
 These are the forces acting at the selected support points.
 Once the support forces are known, the internal forces can be calculated in the next step.
+// maybe cutting beam model is not the best way to describe it?
-The process of cutting beam models will not be explained here; for this, please refer to literature such as @Spura2019 @Gross2019 @Gross2021b @Gross2017 @Gross2021 @Rossow_2014.
+The detailed process of cutting beam models will not be explained here; for this, refer to literature such as @Spura2019 @Gross2019 @Gross2021b @Gross2017 @Gross2021 @Rossow_2014.
 However, the output of these internal forces includes the distributions of normal force, shear force, and moment.
-Important relationships in calculating section force distributions are given by @eq_97[Equations], @eq_98[] and @eq_99[] @Gross2021b.
+Important relationships for calculating internal force distributions are given by @eq_97 to @eq_99 @Gross2021b.
 Here, @eq_97 states that the derivative of the shear force $Q space.thin[#unit("N")]$ with respect to the spatial coordinate $x$ equals the negative distributed load $q space.thin [op("N/mm")]$.
 @eq_98 states that the derivative of the bending moment $M space.thin [op("N mm")]$ with respect to the spatial coordinate $x$ equals the shear force $Q space.thin[#unit("N")]$.
 Furthermore, @eq_99 shows the relationship between @eq_97 and @eq_98.
+// it should be understood that the given units are mandated to always be in that form, you could also use N m or KN  and so on
+The units are given to further help in understanding the differences between shear force, distributed load and bending moment.

 $ (dif Q) / (dif x) = -q  $    <eq_97>
 $ (dif M )/ (dif x) = Q  $     <eq_98>
-$ (dif² M) / (dif² x) = -q  $   <eq_99>
+$ (dif^2 M) / (dif^2 x) =  (dif Q) / (dif x) -q  $   <eq_99>

-When @eq_97[Equations] - @eq_99[] are inverted, equations @eq_100[], @eq_101[] and @eq_102[] are obtained.
+When @eq_97 to @eq_99 are inverted, @eq_100 to @eq_102 are obtained.

 $ Q = - integral q dif x   $    <eq_100>
 $ M = integral Q   dif x $     <eq_101>
-$ M   = - integral integral q dif x  $   <eq_102>
+$ M   = - integral integral q dif x dif x  $   <eq_102>

-All equations from @eq_88[] to @eq_102[] can be used to calculate and plot normal force and shear force distributions, as well as bending moment distributions, analytically and by hand.
+All equations from @eq_88 to @eq_102 can be used to calculate normal force and shear force distributions, as well as bending moment distributions, symbolic using computatioanl resources @Valipour2021 @Elham2021 @Kulyabov2021 @butt2021development as well analytically by hand.
-// TODO not in the original german version - possible because the following is not suitable for a phd To the inexperienced reader, these equations may seem overwhelming, but from experience, the author of this report can say that by the first semester, these equations and their handling are very solidly embedded in students' minds.
-It can also be confirmed that once the method of internal forces is learned, it can largely be viewed as a recipe-following task.
-// found again in orig german version
-For this very reason, this process can be automated and accelerated through programming support.
+The process can be automated and accelerated through programming support.
-However, before moving on to this application, an exemplary example of a beam model and the resulting section force distributions should first be given.
+However, before moving on to this application, an illustrative example of a beam model and the resulting internal force distributions should first be given.
-In @fig_70, the upper subplot shows the support, the distribution, direction, and position of the applied loads.
+In @fig_70, the upper subplot shows the type of support, its posistion, the applied force distribution with its direction.
+In other words it provides all relevant infromation in order to solve the beam model problem through the mentioned equations.
 The lower subplot shows the resulting support reaction forces.
-@fig_71 shows the resulting internal force distributions visually.

 // --------------------------------- figures -------------------------------- //
 #figure(

-  image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/2_Beam_Model/0.svg",
+  image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/2_Beam_Model/0_Beam_Example.svg",
   width: 100%),
   caption: [Exemplary representation of a bending beam model.
 The upper subplot shows the support and the applied loads.
-The lower subplot shows the resulting support forces],
+The lower subplot shows the resulting support forces], )<fig_70>

-)<fig_70>
+@fig_71 shows the resulting internal force distributions, where the first plot shows the normal forces, the second the shear forces and the final subplot that bending moment distribution.
 #figure(

-  image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/2_Beam_Model/1.svg",
+  image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/2_Beam_Model/1_Beam_Example.svg",
   width: 100%),
-  caption: [Exemplary representation of the internal force distributions from @fig_70],
+  caption: [Exemplary representation of the internal force distributions from @fig_70], )<fig_71>

-)<fig_71>

-Let's summarize our knowledge about the beam model.
-They help obtain internal force distributions of important parameters such as normal forces, shear forces, and moment distribution.
-The internal force calculation is an established method that can be performed analytically even without computer support.
-Due to the latter, it can be considered a relatively simple procedure.
-Furthermore, it is possible to calculate analytical equations with computer support.
+// use it form and adapt fore phd writing
+Having provided some initral basics about beam modeling and depicted the obtained results, the focus shall be set on the computaitonal implementaiton.
+While, as mentioned it is possible to solve beam models anayltically on paper, it is not a suitable approach for integrating it into numeircal optimiaztion.
+In order to leverage optimiaztion procedure the beam model solver needs to be available as an execute numerical code.
+// the word following is repeated in the upcoming sentces - too close. rephrase it The choice of the programming language is of pivotal importance for applied science.
+Thus, special attention to it shall be given in the following.
-In the Python programming language @van1995python, there is a rather well-known library called SymPy @meurer2017sympy, which makes it possible to work analytically on the computer.
+In the Python programming language @van1995python, there open-source implementaitons available, which makes it possible to work analytically on the computer, that is symbolically.
+The latter is one reason why Python can be considered as a proper choice for developing the beam solver in this language.
+Besides this crucial point, more reasoning on the choice of Python as the numerical computational language are given in the following.
 // ------------------------- python implementations ------------------------- //
-At this point, it would be appropriate to explain the advantages of Python.
 Python is a programming language used in various fields
 @AliAkbari2024 @Trost2023 @Ries2024 @Barneschi2024 @Gardner2024 @Kuo2024 @Lewthwaite2024.
 This includes both scientific and non-scientific areas.